-- Add the public reports layer to a crowdsourcing app.
+- Add the public reporting layer (Coyotes_Oakville_PublicReports) to a crowdsourcing app.
 Giving the public a simple and easy way to report coyote sightings allows you to crowdsource more information and gain a greater understanding of coyote activity in the community.
 You can build a public survey using the GeoForm configurable app template.

 - Get other ideas and learn more about this example in the Hosted Feature Layer Views: A practical example story map.
 You can also explore the Town of Oakville Open Data Portal and access their Coyote Sightings awareness map.

 Complete another quick lesson to learn how to create a web app from a map.
 To find more scenario-based lessons, browse the Learn ArcGIS gallery.
 You can also visit The ArcGIS Book and The ArcGIS Imagery Book websites.